Expediency Discernment Council: History and role

 As stated by article 111, if the position of Supreme Leader is undeclared for whatever reason, a council composed of President, head of the Judiciary, and one of the jurisconsults of the Guardian Council chosen by the EDC shall discharge his functions collectively and temporarily.
 If any of them is unable to discharge his duties, another person shall be appointed by the EDC in his place.
 The Council also resolves disputes that concern the Guardian Council and the Majles.
 Domestic and foreign policies of the regime are determined only after consultation with the Expediency Council, according to article 110 of the Constitution (with oversight of the Supreme Leader).
 The Expediency Council is only meant to act on behalf of the legislative branch, although in reality it intercedes as a mediator between all bureaucratic branches, including the executive.
 If ratification of the Consultative Assembly is not confirmed by the Guardian Council (and deputies insist on implementing the ratification), the EDC can intervene to make a decision.
 The Expediency Discernment Council can advise the faghih on policy and strategy (in accordance to article 111 of the Constitution), and despite not being part of the legislative branch, it can remove parliamentary powers.
 As an example of this, in April 2000 it removed from parliamentary capacity the faculty to investigate institutions under the control of the Supreme Leader, such as the Pasdaran and the Council of the Guardians.
 In practice, its composition almost guarantees its rulings mirror the legal opinion the Guardian Council, and more importantly, the Supreme Leader's.
 Being dominated by conservative ulama, this has furthered the faction's grip over Iran.

 During August 2001, the Council was convened by the Supreme Leader to resolve the dispute between the Judiciary and the Assembly.
-The latter was dominated by reformers, while the former was dominated by conservatives, so the Ali Khamenei wanted the EDC to settle this political confrontation.
+The latter was dominated by reformers, while the former was dominated by conservatives, so the Supreme Leader Ali Khamenei wanted the EDC to settle this political confrontation.
 The confrontation referred to the parliament's rejection to approve conservative candidates' appointments to the Guardian Council.
 Conservatives did not want to lose control of the Guardian Council, dreading president Mohammad Khatami and reformist allies would push through political and social reforms.
 Members of the Council are generally ayatollahs and hojatoleslams (a step before ayatollah).
 In 2005, the capacity of the Council to act as a government supervisory body was supplemented to its powers.
 The EDC's influence grew when cleric Hashemi Rafsanjani joined it.